darianjennings1/QCrawler/README.md

 Python, Appium & Selenium, Android Studio, XML, JaCoCo, & SQLite

 <h2> Code Report: </h2>
+This was completed as an undergraduate research project at The University of North Texas during the summer of 2020.
 This is a link to the code report that my team and I generated, you can read the document here -> <a href="https://drive.google.com/file/d/1kfqRj-9Sh6Ac1I863dJDUl7c4qURZVLi/view?usp=sharing"><strong>Read the Code Report »</a>